 The alcohol detox timeline and what comes after only gives a general idea of what to expect.
 It won’t be completely accurate for each person and it might differ for many lasting several more days than anticipated.

 The timeline and side effects of detox may sound unpleasant and uncomfortable, but detox is doable.
 It’s a short-lived stop on the way to a healthier, more enriching life.
 Think about how you want your future without alcohol to look and feel confident knowing there are people ready to help you get to where you want to be.Find hope.
-Find recovery.
+Find recovery from substance abuse and addiction.
 Begin a commitment to lifelong recovery today – for yourself, your friend, or for your loved one.